 What sort of gifts should I bring for children in Madagascar?

 Gifts for kids are tricky.
-Technically most people say you shouldn't give things directly to children -- rather to their parents or teachers on behalf of the kids.
-Giving things directly to children is said to encourage begging.
+Most people say you shouldn't give things directly to children, rather gifts should be directed towards responsible parties in a community -- parents or teachers -- on behalf of the kids.
+Giving things directly to children can encourage begging.
 Pens/pencils and nutritional items are good.
-Stickers and ballons are enjoyed but not particularly useful.
+Stickers and balloons are enjoyed but not particularly useful, and candy can cause many problems.

 Pictures